 The University of Michigan’s Ross School of Business joined a growing number of top business schools in cutting back on the required essays and recommendation letters to apply for admission to its full-time MBA program.
-Ross said that for the coming year it will required two essays instead of three with a word count of 800 compared with 950 last year.
+The Ross application process for the coming year will require two essays instead of three with a word count of 800 compared with 950 last year.

 The school also said it will need only a single letter of recommendation this year and will ask recommenders two common questions that several other highly selective schools have adopted from Harvard and Stanford.
 This follows a report by Poets&Quants that many top schools are moving toward a common recommendation system to reduce the burden on many recommenders and lead to more honest appraisals of candidates.

 So far, both Stanford and Dartmouth have eliminated one essay question each this year to make it easier for prospective students to apply to their schools.
 Ever since Harvard Business School started the trend two years ago, one school after another has followed suit, lowering required word counts, chopping essays, and even letters of recommendation.
 Stanford this year went to two recommendations from three.

 “We’re changing it up this year,” said Soojin Kwon, director of admissions, in a blog post.
 The school recently told The Wall Street Journal that its applications are down 7.7% up until this time compared to last year.
 Ross said it received 2,443 applications for the Class of 2016 versus 2,647 a year earlier.
 It was the single biggest decline reported by any of the top U.S. schools that gave data to the Journal.